MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_2_PrepareEnvironment.md

 1. In the first exercise, you will upload image files to be used in marketing pages and emails.
 (For this exercise, we will use the Library in the Marketing content section of **Outbound marketing.** Later on, we will upload images from the **Real-time marketing** Asset section, to show the images are shared between them.)

-2. In the second exercise, you will update details for existing contacts within Dynamics.
+2. In the second exercise, you will update details for existing contacts within Dynamics 365 Marketing.

 3. In the third exercise, you will create a task template that will be used in the customer journey.

 ## What you’ll need: